mcverter/Dissertation/README.md

        9. Time and the Other
           1. What is it for Levinas htat is so disruptive of time and time consciousness, of our self identity , of existence itself that is so disruptive to temporality of becoming is our relationships with other people.
        10. Totality and Infinity
-            1. Quote
-               1. Throughout Totality and Infinity, Levinas explicitly declares the perspectival nature of his philosophy.
+            > Throughout Totality and Infinity, Levinas explicitly declares the perspectival nature of his philosophy.
 He remarks in the preface “ethics is an optics”71 and later elaborates, "The differences between the Other and me ... are due to the I-Other conjuncture, to the inevitable orientation of being ‘starting from oneself ’ towards ‘the Other.’
 The priority of this orientation over the terms that are placed in it (and which cannot arise without this orientation) summarizes the theses of the present work."72  The ethical relationship begins from the separated stance of the subject, oriented by its body73, looking at something that is a someone who distorts that vision.
 From my perspective of interiority, the other person’s stance appears as an exteriority.
 Levinas explains this distortion by using the metaphor of a “curvature of intersubjective space” 74 that deforms the synoptic viewpoint.
 He attributes this curvature to the fact that the Other appears in a “dimension of height”75, yet the terminology of curvature implies another dimensional warping.
 Emerging out of 19th century research into non-Cartesian geometries and non-Euclidean spaces, the concept of curvature became famous in the 20th when Einstein employed the work of Bernard Riemann to explain how gravity bends light.76 According to his theory of general relativity, it is the massiveness of matter leaving a weighty imprint within the fabric of spacetime that produces this curvature.
                 Hobbes
        11. Hobbes
            1. The ontology of Heraclitus, that grounds the Being of Becoming in struggle, provides grounding for writers such as Thomas Hobbes, who sees the struggle of all against all as the ground for the authoritarianism of the political.